lord-saumagen/TS/README.md

 ##Prerequisites

-In order to use the files from that project, you need to install the TypeScript compiler.
+In order to use the modules from that project, you need to install the TypeScript compiler.
 You will find all you need at the TypeScript project page.

 [http://www.typescriptlang.org/](http://www.typescriptlang.org/)